Above average precipitation and soil moisture likely to facilitate the 2019 agriculture season

 Most Likely Food Security Outcomes

-In most provinces, February through May is considered the peak of the lean season, when poor households have seasonally low income-earning opportunities and depleted household food stocks.
-However, this year due to the drought, the effects of the leans season are atypically most severe.
+In most provinces, February through May is considered the peak of the lean season, when poor households have seasonally low income-earning opportunities and have depleted household food stocks.
+However, this year due to the drought, the effects of the lean season are atypically severe.
 Crisis (IPC Phase 3) and Stressed (IPC Phase 2) outcomes are likely in most parts of the country during the February to May period, largely due to the impact of reduced remittances from Iran, continued impacts from the 2018 drought including limited livestock holdings and non-agricultural labor opportunities as households are unable to meet their basic non-food and food needs.
-In higher elevated areas, poor households have depleted their food stocks atypically due to the 2018 drought and sold off most of their livestock to purchase food.
+In higher elevated areas, poor households have depleted their food stocks atypically due to the 2018 drought and sold off their livestock to purchase food.
 Households facing Crisis (IPC Phase 3) outcomes are anticipated to continue selling livestock and households assets, reducing the quantity and frequency of meals, and sending households members to beg to access food.
-Humanitarian assistance will most likely mitigate Crisis (IPC Phase 3) outcomes in areas of Herat, Jawzjan, Badghis, Ghor, and Herat will be facing Stressed!
+Humanitarian assistance will most likely mitigate Crisis (IPC Phase 3) outcomes in areas of Herat, Jawzjan, Badghis, Ghor, and Herat and will be facing Stressed!
 (IPC Phase 2!).
 In an effort to save the last remaining livestock, households in southern parts of Badghis will continue to deplete their household assets, beg, and decrease the quantity and frequency of meals.
-It is most likely Emergency (IPC Phase 4) outcomes will continue in Badghis till the harvest, however, humanitarian assistance will mitigate these outcomes and households will experience Crisis!
+Emergency (IPC Phase 4) outcomes will continue in Badghis till the harvest, however, humanitarian assistance will most likely continue to mitigate these outcomes and households will experience Crisis!
 (IPC Phase 3!) in Badghis.

 In lower and middle elevated areas, the end of March and beginning of April mark the start of planting for spring crops.
 Although distribution of improved seeds may take place, some farmers lack access to both improved and regular seeds.
 Farmers who do not have access to these inputs will have to purchase seeds from the market.
 However due to restricted incomes and consumption of seeds, some households will not have access to an average level of seeds.
-On average across the country, most households are anticipated to have average access to food from own harvest and income through seasonal agricultural labor, and income from the sale of cash crops and livestock.
+On average across the country, most poor households are anticipated to have average access to food from own harvest and income through seasonal agricultural labor, although below average, and income from the sale of cash crops and livestock.
 Normal income from labor, labor migration, and access to share cropping during the scenario period will most likely increase the purchasing power of poor households.
 Improved access to milk due to improved livestock conditions is most likely will be maintained at least throughout the second half (June to September) of the scenario period due to better than normal pasture conditions and the reduced need to migrate livestock for grazing.
 Livestock prices are anticipated to peak in August due to Ramadan with most poor households most likely to have a near average income from livestock and livestock product sales for market purchase of staple foods.
 Although seasonal improvements to food and income will occur during the spring and summer, displacement, reduce agriculture labor opportunities, below-average remittances, and small livestock herds are expected to drive Stressed (IPC Phase 2) outcomes through much of the country in the June to September period.
-However, Households in Badghis and Badakhshan recovering from the drought will most likely have a slightly below average harvest and have a reduced livestock herd.
+However, households in Badghis and Badakhshan recovering from the drought will most likely have a slightly below average harvest and have areduced livestock herd.
 As a result, Crisis (IPC Phase 3) outcomes are most likely in newly displaced due to conflict, returnees from Iran or Pakistan, or households that are recovering from the drought in areas of Badghis and Badakhshan.

 For information on specific areas of concern, please click the download button at the top of this page for the full report.